DimitriGilbert/dbuild/content/Projects/dbuild/Why Hugo ?/index.md

 ### Mandatory updates

 Updates are cool right ?
-Yeeaahhh, weeeel, yes, but...
+Yeeaahhh, weeeell, yes, but...
 You gotta be on top of the damn thing all the bloody time.

 Core, theme, plugins... damn... plus system updates if you configure you server yourself.